 - i.
 Kitchen counter work minimum area must be 6'-0" for one-bedroom Dwelling Units, 7'-0" for two- and three-bedroom Dwelling Units and 8'-0" for larger Dwelling Units.
 This distance is measured in lineal footage along the front, excluding sink, refrigerator and range. - ii.
-In addition to the minimum work area noted above, Dwelling Units with three or more bedrooms must include a snack bar (minimum 4' length) or the Dwelling Units must accommodate an eat-in kitchen. - iii.
+In addition to the minimum work area noted above, Dwelling Units with three or more bedrooms must include a peninsula or island with counter-height stool seating for at least two people or the Dwelling Units must accommodate an eat-in kitchen. - iii.
 A range/oven is required in all Dwelling Units and Efficiency Units.
 All two-bedroom or larger Dwelling Units must have a 30" wide self-cleaning oven.
-All one-bedroom Dwelling Units and Efficiency Units can use a 24" minimum self-cleaning oven.
+All one-bedroom Dwelling

+- Units and Efficiency Units can use a 24" minimum self-cleaning oven.
 Avoid locating the oven at the end of a counter.
 Provide a grease shield behind all ovens or ranges and on abutting partitions.
 The shields must be high-pressure plastic laminate, enameled or stainless steel. - iv.
 Provide a "frost-free" refrigerator with 15" minimum wide counter on the latch side.
 The refrigerator must be a minimum of 14 cu. ft. for one-bedroom Dwelling Units and Efficiency Units.
 Larger Dwelling Units must have a larger refrigerator appropriately sized. - v.
 Provide hard surface flooring in kitchen.